HealthLinkBC File #100a, July 2013

 - Children should not share or trade food or utensils, such as spoons, straws, cups or napkins.

-- After meals and snacks, clean and sanitize the table and other objects on the tabletop.
+- After meals and snacks, clean and sanitize the table and tabletop items.

-- Teach your child not to put objects in his mouth, such as pencils.
+- Teach your child not to put objects, such as pencils, in their mouth.

-- Give the facility a copy of your child's emergency anaphylaxis plan, written by your doctor.
+- Give the facility a copy of your child's emergency anaphylaxis plan.

 - Work with the staff to develop a care plan for your child.

-- Give written consent for all staff to give your child epinephrine for a severe allergic reaction or anaphylaxis.
+- Give written consent for all staff to give your child epinephrine for a severe allergic reaction.
 Do not sign anything that releases the facility of responsibility if epinephrine is not given.

 - Give the facility an epinephrine auto-injector for your child.
-Ask to keep it in a secure, unlocked place that is easy to access.
+Ask that it be kept in a secure, unlocked place that is easy to access.
 Provide a new one before the expiry date.

-- Update the facility on your child's allergies at the beginning of each school year or whenever your child's food allergies change.
+- Update the facility on your child's allergies at the start of each school year or whenever your child's food allergies change.

-When your child is ready, you can help prepare your child to manage her severe food allergy.
+When your child is ready, you can help prepare your child to manage their severe food allergy.

-- Teach your child what to do to help avoid a reaction.
+- Teach your child what to do to help avoid an allergic reaction.

-- Teach your child to tell someone if she is exposed to an allergen or if she has a reaction or symptoms.
+- Teach your child to tell someone if they are exposed to an allergen or if they have a reaction or symptoms.

-- Teach your child how to give herself the epinephrine auto-injector and to carry it at all times, such as in a waist pack.
+- Teach your child how to give them self epinephrine and to carry it at all times, such as in a waist pack.
 It should not be kept in a school locker.

-- Your teen's friends should know about her food allergies, plus where the auto-injector is kept and how and when to use it.
+- Your teen's friends should know about your child's food allergies, where they keep their auto-injector, and how and when to use it.

 For more HealthLinkBC File topics, visit www.HealthLinkBC.ca/healthfiles/ or your local public health unit.